 Building a case for Right to Work check software in your business

-All businesses in the UK, regardless of organisation size or sector, must ensure that every employee has the Right to Work in the UK.
+All businesses in the UK, regardless of organisation size or sector, must ensure that every employee has a Right to Work check to ensure they can work in the UK.
 This means seeing and checking relevant identity documents in the presence of the holder.
 This can be a physical presence or via a live video link.
 In both cases, you must be in physical possession of the original documents.

 However, the number of people attempting to using fake identity documents to illegally gain employment continues to grow.
 What’s more, if you employ someone who has no Right to Work in the UK or who is using a fake identity, the consequences can be very serious for your business, your employees, your customers and your reputation.